Anuj3366/E-Commerce-Website/README.md

 - [Acknowledgments](#acknowledgments)

 ## About
 The E-Commerce Website is a dynamic online shopping platform designed to provide users with a seamless shopping experience.
-It offers a wide range of products, secure payment options, and user-friendly navigation.
+It offers a diverse range of products and allows users to add items to their shopping cart.
 This repository contains the source code for the E-Commerce Website.

 ## Features
 - Product Catalog: Browse and search through a diverse range of products.
-- User Accounts: Create and manage user accounts for a personalized shopping experience.
-- Shopping Cart: Add and remove items from your cart and proceed to checkout.
+- Shopping Cart: Add and remove items from your cart.
-- Secure Payments: Securely complete your purchases with multiple payment options.
-- Admin Panel: Manage product listings, user accounts, and orders with ease.
+- User-Friendly Interface: An intuitive and user-friendly interface for an enjoyable shopping experience.
+- Local Storage: Products and cart items are stored in local storage, simulating a shopping cart.
+- Easy Checkout: A simplified checkout process for a seamless shopping experience.

 ## Getting Started
 ### Prerequisites
-- Web server (e.g., Apache) with PHP and MySQL support.
 - Web browser to access the website.

 ### Installation